How to Deal with Anxiety Using Meditation Exercises

 Mindfulness Exercise – Be In Charge Of Your Mind

-Last but not the least in our list of everyday practices for home meditation to cope with stress and anxiety is the mindfulness exercise.
+Last but not least in our list of everyday practices for home meditation to cope with stress and anxiety is the mindfulness exercise.
 It is understandable that a common cause of excessive anxiety is dwelling on the past, or being overly concerned about the future.
 Mindfulness exercise is an effective strategy against anxiety as it brings your entire focus to a single point – “The Present”.
 The principle behind mindfulness exercise is to rewire your brain or attention to a repetitive, harmless event that is happening in the present.

 - Make sure that you are in a calm, quiet, and peaceful environment with no distractions or interruptions.